krebsalad/PiCalcPy/README.md

 # PiCalcPy
-Install picalc bottle server.
+Simple picalc bottle server.
 Meant for demonstration purpose.

+Requirements:
+- python
+- wget

 Clone the repo, go in to the file and run: (sudo) python install_picalc_server.py
 - requires sudo rights to install mpmath library